How long does the program take?

 When will results of the program be seen in the classroom?

 Every student is different, and not all interventions work the same way for every child.
-However, if you complete the activities and follow the program you should see results by the end of the 6 sessions.
+However, if teachers complete the activities and follow the program they should see results by the end of the 6 sessions.

 What do I need to participate?

-All you need in an internet connection and an email address.
+All teachers need in an internet connection and an email address.
 All information materials are provided online.

 What are the technical requirements?

 Operating System: Windows XP or higher or Mac OS X 10.4 or higher